 Q: What factors should I consider when planning my antigen specificity experiment using dCode Dextramers® from Immudex?

-- What percentage of the cell suspension is interacting with my antigen(s) of interest?
-The percentage of T-cells in a diverse cell population that interacts with a specific antigen is likely to be very low (frequently less than 1%).
-Therefore, when looking for antigen-specific interactions, it is recommended to sort for both dextramer positive interactions and also T-cell markers in order to increase the signal and reduce background.
+- What percentage of the cell suspension is interacting with my MHC-peptide of interest?
+The percentage of T-cells in a diverse cell population that interacts with a specific antigen is generally very low (frequently less than 1%).
+Therefore, when looking for antigen-specific interactions, it is recommended to enrich for both dCODE Dextramer® positive interactions and for T-cell markers in order to increase the frequency of antigen-specific cells in the cell sample.
 Please see this figure from our application note 'Redefining Cellular Phenotyping: Comprehensive Characterization and Resolution of the Antigen-Specific T Cell Response' as an example:

 - Experience level with flow sorting: Flow sorting is an advanced sample preparation method.
 Therefore, we recommend that customers interested in performing this technique either have previous experience with flow sorting or have access to resources (such as a sorting facility) who can help with this procedure in order to increase the chances of success.

 - Our Demonstrated Protocol on Cell Labeling with Dextramer Reagents provides an example gating strategy for flow sorting.
 Please keep in mind that these are recommendations and may not be applicable for all sample types/experiments.